Subaru-PFS/pfs_obsproc_planning_tools/README.md

 ## Notes on some dependencies

+Some of the following constraints are also applied to `ets_pointing`.

 ### `numpy`
 The `numpy` version has to be `<1.24.0`. `ets_fiberalloc` uses `np.complex` which was deprecated and removed.